 Sponsors

-UW-MIST has 3 sponsors: the Chief Information Security Officer, a designated member of the IT Steering Committee, and the UW–Madison Chief Information Officer, who also serves as the executive sponsor.
-They are responsible for directing and prioritizing efforts of the group, reviewing and responding to UW-MIST reports, selecting the community chairperson, and reporting to and collaborating with the IT management advisory groups.
+UW-MIST has two sponsors: the UW–Madison Chief Information Security Officer (CISO) and the UW–Madison Chief Information Officer (CIO), who also serves as the executive sponsor.
+They are responsible for directing and prioritizing efforts of the group, reviewing and responding to reports provided by UW-MIST, selecting the community chairperson, and reporting to and collaborating with the IT Management Advisory Groups.

 Chairpersons

-Chairpersons, in conjunction with the executive committee, are responsible for overseeing subcommittee work, recruiting and maintaining a membership that is representative of campus, and directing or delegating work assigned to the facilitator.
-They are also responsible for calling meetings, recording and communicating decisions, reporting to the sponsors, and ensuring an inclusive discussion.
-Chairpersons will ensure the distribution of agendas and discussion materials at least 48 hours prior to plenary meetings.
+Chairpersons, in conjunction with the Executive Committee, are responsible for overseeing subcommittee work, recruiting and maintaining a membership that is representative of campus, and directing or delegating work assigned to the Facilitator.
+They are also responsible for calling meetings, keeping up-to-date membership rolls, recording and communicating decisions, reporting to the sponsors, and ensuring an inclusive discussion.
+Chairpersons will ensure the distribution of agendas and discussion materials at least 48 hours prior to meetings.
 Chairpersons will also ensure discussions are inclusive of various perspectives and opinions.

 Overall Goals & Expectations